 We believe that computing should be approached as both a taught subject and as an integrated tool used to enhance all aspects of learning.
-All children, irrespective of gender, race or ability use computing to enhance and extend their learning in all subjects.
+All children use computing to enhance and extend their learning in all subjects.
 We aim to give children opportunities to work with computing from the earliest stages to enable children to gain the confidence and capability to use it in everyday life.
-Our school has a high speed dedicated broadband connection to the internet, and children use wireless netbooks to access the web.

 There are interactive whiteboards in each classroom and we also make use of programmable toys, digital cameras and word processors in our work in computing.
-There are desk top computers in the EYFS and years one and two have access to class netbooks, which are timetabled for use by each class.
+There are desk top computers in the EYFS and years one and two have access to class Chrome Books, which are timetabled for use by each class.